||Justin Marchant / Vincent Chui

 Elementary Classes will be held on Tuesdays and Saturdays.
 Teaching will concentrate on basics, and 5th kyu to 3rd kyu techniques.
 Please refer to the exam. syllabus of the association.
 Technical Committee

-The Association wishes all the best for members during this Covid19 pandemic.
-We hope that you can remain fit, healthy and in good spirits during this difficult time.
+The Association wishes all the best for members during this continuing Covid19 pandemic.
+We hope that you all remain fit, healthy and in good spirits.

 Name: The Hong Kong Aikido Association Limited